Table of Contents

 How Dollar Cost Averaging Works

-Dollar cost averaging works by making more or less the same investment over and over on a repeating basis.
+Dollar-cost averaging works by investing a fixed dollar amount in an investment at regular intervals, regardless of the investment’s price.
 For an investor, it may be as simple as investing $5 in Fund A every other week (some investors might even think of Fund A as their DCA Fund), or something similar, no matter what’s going on in the market.

 That way, you’re investing the same amount whether the market goes up, down, or sideways.
 For example, if you invest $100 in Fund A at $20 per share, you get 5 shares.
 The following month, say, the price has dropped to $10 per share, but you stay the course and invest $100 in Fund A — and you get 10 shares.